nenadmarkus/p/visualizing-audio-with-cppns/index.md

 Since Mother Nature successfully produces impressive biological machinery in such a manner, it is interesting to ponder if we can immitate Her powers programatically.
 The work of professor Stanley, CPPNs, is one of the frameworks that attempts to mimic the mentioned developmental processes in a simplified manner and enable their easy implementation on computers.

-A CPPN can be seen as a function $`f`$ that maps a spatial position into intensity or, more generally, color.
+A CPPN can be seen as a function $f$ that maps a spatial position into intensity or, more generally, color.
 For example, in a 2D space, this can be written down as

 $$